microsoft/kunlun/README.md

 ## Deploy

-Run `./kl apply_deployment` to do the real deployment.
+Run `kl apply_deployment` to do the real deployment.